Holographic Open/Closed Exchange in Double Deeply Virtual Compton Scattering: Fixed-$j$ Structural Matching to the $\pm$-Basis Wilson Kernels: Introduction

-The central question of this paper is not whether holographic QCD can fit a Compton amplitude.
-The sharper question is whether the holographic description of \DDVCS~\! and its \DVCS~\! limit reproduces the same fixed--$j$ hard-kernel structure that appears in the conformal-basis factorization formula of QCD.
-If the answer is yes, holographic QCD is not merely a qualitative model for Regge behavior, vector-meson dominance, or large-$N_c$ organization.
-It becomes a concrete realization of the operator architecture underlying the twist-two singlet Compton amplitude.
+The central question of this paper is whether the holographic description of \DDVCS and its \DVCS limit reproduces the same fixed--$j$ hard-kernel structure that appears in the conformal-basis factorization formula of QCD.
+The construction below derives the hard kernel from the ultraviolet Witten vertex and reserves infrared sensitivity for the lower conformal moment.
+A positive answer gives holographic QCD a precise role in the twist-two singlet Compton amplitude: it becomes a concrete realization of the fixed--$j$ factorized structure of the conformal OPE, with Regge behavior, vector-meson dominance, and large-$N_c$ organization tied to the same operator-basis language.

 The cleanest route is to begin with the fixed--$j$ $t$--channel Witten diagram and factorize it before performing the Sommerfeld--Watson resummation.
 In that order of limits the physics is transparent.
 The upper vertex depends only on the two virtual photons and the near-boundary behavior of the exchanged spin--$j$ mode.
 The lower vertex is the nucleon matrix element of the same spin--$j$ operator.
 The spin projector supplies the kinematical polynomial in the skewness variables.
 What remains after this separation is the holographic analogue of a fixed--$j$ Compton form factor.